cwaage/cs50_labs/README.md

 {% endspoiler %}

 #### Compile your program (Change your source code to machine code)
-When you are done with the changes listed above `compile` your program with the `make` command
+When you are done with the changes listed above `compile` your program with the `make` command.

 {% spoiler "Hint for compile" %}
 At the $ prompt type the command as shown below: